floooh/floooh.github.io/_drafts/2021-07-25-emulator-coding-with-zig.md

 familiar with Zig for mid-sized projects.
-This is my 4th or 5th iteration of a KC emulator, which makes it a useful "toy project" for trying out new languages, because I have the "inner workings" already figured out and can focus on how the emulation maps to the language features.
+This is my 4th or 5th iteration of a KC emulator, which makes it a useful "toy project" for trying out new languages, because I have the "inner workings" already figured out and can focus on how the emulation maps to language features.

 The github project is here: